 Data Boom, Video Decline Reshapes Satellite Revenues by 2034

-Satellite Market Shifts as Data Service Revenues Triple Paris, France [October, 2025] – Released today, Novaspace’s 32nd edition of the Satellite Connectivity and Video Market report reveals a seismic shift in satellite service economics.
-Data applications are set to overtake video services by 2033, with their share of total service revenues rising from 21% in […]
+Novaspace’s 32nd edition of the Satellite Connectivity and Video Market report reveals a seismic shift in satellite service economics.
+Data applications are set to overtake video services by 2033, with their share of total service revenues rising from 21% in 2024 to 55% by 2034.
+This transformation marks a fundamental rebalancing of the satellite communications market, driven by NGSO constellations, falling capacity prices, and surging demand across all data segments.

 Novaspace and OGC Unveil the China Space Industry Intelligence Catalog